ICPSR Access Policy Framework

 Funding the Access Mission

 ICPSR maintains a diversified revenue stream with funding from both member dues and grants and contracts, and this funding model has proven to be a successful and sustainable one over the five decades that ICPSR has been in existence.
 Nevertheless, this model is not without its challenges.
 Member dues revenue tends to be stable but does not increase significantly from year to year.
 Revenue from grants and contracts can fluctuate, and maintaining this funding stream requires diligence in identifying new revenue sources.
 It is an ongoing challenge to ensure reliable funding to support access to a growing archive of data.
+Along with other domain repositories, ICPSR advocates for more reliable funding mechanisms for repositories and archives.

 Barriers to Access